 If you decided to take a private loan, you should know about the resources in place to help:

-- Visit FastChoice to explore some of your private loan options.
+- Visit FastChoice to explore some of your private student loan options.

 - Lenders must provide a disclosure form during the application process, loan approval, and after the loan has been finalized.
 Disclosures provide the details of your loan.

 - Your lender will also require the Private Education Loan Applicant Self-Certification Form.
-You can obtain the school information needed to complete the form by calling our office at 303-492-5091 or viewing your financial aid information in the student portal.
+You can obtain the school information needed to complete the form by calling our office at 303-492-5091 or viewing your financial aid information in Buff Portal.

 - Most lenders require the school to certify the loan.
 To avoid delays in processing, complete and return all required forms to your lender.